HebaElesawy33/E-commerce-Sales-Analysis-/README.md

 E-commerce Sales Analysis (5-Year Data)

-​📌 Project Overview
+​Project Overview

 ​This project involves a comprehensive analysis of e-commerce sales data spanning over five years.
 The primary goal was to uncover sales trends, identify high-performing categories, and provide actionable insights to optimize business growth and inventory management.

-​🛠️ Tools & Technologies
+​ Tools & Technologies

 ​Microsoft Excel: The core tool used for data processing and visualization.